rticommunity/rticonnextdds-connector-py/docs/threading.rst

    import rticonnextdds_connector as rti

-Operations on the same :class:`Connector` instance or any contained :class:`Input`, :class:`Output` are in general not protected for multi-threaded access.
+Operations on the same :class:`Connector` instance or any contained :class:`Input` or :class:`Output` are, in general, not protected for multi-threaded access.
 The only exceptions are the following *wait* operations.

 Thread-safe operations: